krishsub/vmscalesets/README.md

 In order to prevent this scenario, we need to connection drain gracefully.
 In essence:
+- Don't delete instances in VMSS immediately, but delay their deletion.
+- Stop routing (new) requests from callers to instances in VMSS that are going to be deleted.
+- Let existing requests that are being processed from callers continue for a grace period (i.e. the delay).
+- Once we are reasonably sure no traffic is being handled, we are free to delete the instance(s) in the VMSS.

+The above is effectively a simplistic connection drain in theory.

+## How it works - implementation

 - Delay the deletion of the VM instance for some minutes (5-15 minutes).
 The [main.bicep](./automation/main.bicep) has a `terminateNotificationProfile` for the blue/green VMSS.
 [Link](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-terminate-notification#rest-api)